gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 The algorithm
 populates a grid with **tile indices** in a way which *completely* respects **adjacency rules**, and *probabilistically* respects **frequency hints**.
+Every pair of adjacent tiles will be explicitly allowed by the **adjacency rules**, and the relative frequencies of tiles in the output will usually be about the same as in the **frequency hints**.

 ## Image Processor